Fuco1/org-clock-budget/README.md

 hours weekly to work on this task and no more, allocating the rest of the time to other tasks.
 If your estimate was too little, you will simply extend the period for another week of 10 hours.
-If it was too little, you can re-budget the surplus time on other tasks.
+If it was too much, you can re-budget the surplus time on other tasks.

 ## Why should I want to budget my time?